ryanluk4/ocaML/README.md

 ## Motivation

 I absolutely love statistics and want to gain more experience with hands-on machine learning.
+The CNN was a great 'build' project and the Monte Carlo simulations covered basic math and statistics.
 Functional programming is also a difficult (being self-taught), but extremely rewarding challenge.

 ## Installation